Irish voters appear to embrace repeal of abortion ban

 The government proposes that the law be changed to allow unrestricted access to abortions up to 12 weeks of pregnancy.
 Later abortions would also be allowed in special circumstances.

-Ireland's referendum represented a battle for the very soul of a traditionally conservative nation that has seen a wave of liberalization in recent years.

-The traditionally Catholic country has some of the most restrictive abortion laws in the European Union, with Malta — where abortion is banned under all circumstances — the only member of the 28-country bloc with tighter legislation.
+The once deeply Catholic country has some of the most restrictive abortion laws in the European Union, with Malta — where abortion is banned under all circumstances — the only member of the 28-country bloc with tighter legislation.

-Abortion is currently permitted in Ireland only if a woman’s life is in danger, which includes the risk of suicide.
-It is not permitted in cases of rape, incest or fetal abnormalities.

 More than 3.2 million people registered to vote in the referendum.